sergekomarov/rm-spec/README.md

 ### Prerequisites
 astropy (for .fits file support)

-### The problem
+### Problem

-When one needs to deal with patchy images with complicated edges, straightforward application of a Fourier transform leads to erroneous results (e.g. wrong spectral slope or/and normalization).
+When one needs to deal with patchy images with complicated edges, a straightforward application of the Fourier transform leads to erroneous results (e.g. wrong spectral slope or/and normalization).
 Several approaches have been proposed elsewhere.

 ### Approaches